neuro-sys/sector-cpc/docs/README.md

 SECTOR-CPC is a command line utility to create and edit DSK images for Amstrad CPC 464/644/6128 family of computers.

 ## Usage

 ```
 Arguments:
   --file filename.dsk <command>
   --new  filename.dsk
-  --no-amsdos                         Do not add amsdos header.
+  --no-amsdos                         Do not add AMSDOS header.
-  --text                              Treat file as text, and SUB byte as EOF.
+  --text                              Treat file as text, using SUB byte as EOF marker.
 [0]
 Options:
   <command>:
-    dir                               Lists the contents of the disk.
+    dir                               Lists contents of disk image.
-    dump <file_name>                  Hexdump the contents of file to standard output.
+    dump <file_name>                  Hexdump contents of file to standard output.
 [1]
-    extract <file_name>               Extract the contents of file into host disk.
+    extract <file_name>               Extract contents of file into host disk.
     insert <file_name> [<entry_addr>, <exec_addr>]
-                                      Insert the file in host system into disk.
+                                      Insert file on host system into disk.
-    del <file_name>                   Delete the file from disk.
+    del <file_name>                   Delete file from disk.

 Notes:
  - [0] In CP/M 2.2 there is no way to distinguish if a file is text or binary.
 When
-    extracting file segments of every 128 bytes, an ASCII file past SUB byte is garbage
+    extracting file records of every 128 bytes, an ASCII file past SUB character is garbage
     as it signifies end of file.
-Use this flag when extracing text files
+Use this flag when extracing text files.

  - [1] <entry_addr> and <exec_addr> are in base 16, non-numeric characters will be ignored.
+    Also give space between the two.
-    E.g. 0x8000, or &8000 and 8000h is valid.
+    E.g. 0x8000, or &8000 and 8000h are valid.
 ```

 ## Build

-You can install CMake with a any C89/90 compliant C compiler.
+You can install CMake and any C89/90 compliant C compiler.

 ```
 mkdir build